stevebuer/cs330-projects/homework1/README.md

 A [grid square count table](analysis/analysis_outputs/grid_square_count.csv) was created as well.
 I would like to expand on this idea a little bit and view paths between two grid squares.

-I also asked AI chatbot to create a [Jupyter notebook](analyze_dx_spots.ipynb) version of this program, because I have experimented with the notebook format in the past but don't have that much experience with it.
-I know it is popular in the data science world and it does seems useful -- but I had a little trouble getting me ipynb files working with it.
+I also asked AI chatbot to create a [Jupyter notebook](analysis/analyze_dx_spots.ipynb) version of this program, because I have experimented with the notebook format in the past but don't have that much experience with it.
+I know it is popular in the data science world and it does seems useful -- but I had a little trouble getting my ipynb files working with it.
 The first version I generated with
 GPT-5-mini on Windows and it did not want to run.
 I generated another version with Claude Sonnet 3.5 and it seemed to work better, but it is still showing a couple of errors and not displaying the visualizations so I will need to debug it.
 Definitely appears that with more complex source files, there is more room for error with AI code-generation.